-He may give you sufficient grace to endure the temptation (2 Corinthians 12:8-9; James 1:12).
+He may give you sufficient grace to endure the temptation (2nd Corinthians 12:8-9; James 1:12).
 He may rebuke the enemy, so that He flees from you (Zechariah 3:1-2; James 4:7).
-Or he may revive you with some refreshing comfort from his Spirit and encouragement from his Word.
+Or He may revive you with some refreshing comfort from His Spirit and encouragement from His Word.

 It is important, then, to figure out why and how we entered into temptation in the first place.
 Big sins always follow little sins.
 Sins of commission usually follow sins of neglect.
 When you have found yourself unusually tempted, follow the trail back.
 You will probably find carelessness, prayerlessness, and neglect.

 Ask the Lord to search you and know your heart, to try you and know your thoughts, to see if there is any grievous way in you and to lead you in the way everlasting (Psalm 139:23-34).

 But be careful even in your repentance.
 Don’t become obsessed with turning from temptation and sin; focus on turning to Christ.
 In the wise words of Jack Miller, “When you turn to Christ, you don’t have a repentance apart from Christ you just have Christ.
 Therefore don’t seek repentance or faith as such but seek Christ.
 When you have Christ you have repentance and faith.
 Beware of seeking an experience of repentance; just seek an experience of Christ.”[iii]

 Christ is the One who both preserves the tempted and restores the fallen (Luke 22:21-22; John 21).
 So, wherever you are in respect to temptation and sin, seek Christ.